janekkolanek/pong-game/README.md

 # pong-game

-This is a two player pong game.
+This is a two player pong game created with Python Turtle.

 Player on the left side of the screen moves his paddle with W (goes up) and S (goes down) buttons.